O72/JS_SAST/README.md

                         scan for vulnerabilities in Python source code.
   -c CLONE, --clone CLONE
                         -c https://github.com/O72/JS_SAST.git, to clone
-                        remoterepository to the current directory to be scanned
+                        remot erepository to the current directory to be scanned
 ```